7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 - Academic achievement data

 Our high-level purpose for this walkthrough is to conduct an analysis that helps explain students’ performance in these online courses.
 The problem we are facing is a very common one when it comes to data science in education: the data are complex and in need of further processing before we can get to the step of running analyses.
-We will use this same dataset in the final walkthrough, Walkthrough 8, in Chapter 14, where we will provide more details there about the dataset and the context.
+We will use this same dataset in the final walkthrough Walkthrough 8/Chapter 14, and we will provide more details there about the dataset and the context.

-To understand students’ performance, we will focus on an LMS variable that indicates the length of time students spent within the course LMS.
+To understand students’ performance, we will focus on a learning management system (LMS) variable that indicates the amount of time students spent within the course LMS.
 We will also explore the effects of the type of science course and the section in which students are enrolled on student performance.

 First, these different data sources will be described in terms of how they were provided by the school.